 Although all the people in my family were avid readers, my first reading alone experience wasn’t so good.
-Some prince in a dramatic Romanian folk story had gone in the land beyond everything and when he returned everybody in his family was dead.
+Some prince in a dramatic Romanian folk story had gone in the land beyond everything and when he returned, everybody in his family was dead.
 So, here comes one of the biggest trauma of my childhood.
-This is the readon why, until high school, I limited my readings to the mandatory lists I receive from school.
+This is the reason why, until high school, I limited my readings to the mandatory lists I receive from my teachers.

 Then, Jules Verne, Dumas, Heidi or The three musketeers came and little by little the trauma disappeared.
-No one was dying anymore so tragical, no one was left all alone in the world, without the loved ones.
-When I discovered the books from my parents or my grandparents library, I would “borrow” a book from my grandmother and when I would take it back we would stay at a cup of tea and discussed it.
+No one was dying anymore, no one was left all alone in the world, without his loved ones.
+When I discovered the books from my parents and my grandparents library, I would “borrow” a book from my grandmother and when I would take it back we would stay at a cup of tea and discussed it.

 At my mother parents I discovered a first edition, from 1942, of the book that would become my favourite book of all time.
 It was called “A murit Luchi” , translated “Luchi is gone” and was written by a Romanian author named Otilia Cazimir.
 It was autobiographic and the main character, a preschool girl called Luchi has a lot of adventures until one day, when she goes to school.
 Her teacher calls her by her birth certificate name, Otilia, and at first she doesn’t respond.
 Then, like in a dream, she realises that she is no longer Luchi, the little girl.
-She had become the schoolgirl Otilia.
-I used to read that book all the time, alone or with my mother, I knew it by heart.
-Is was a book with no pictures and only in 2011 was released a new illustrated edition.
-I bough it, of course, and I was shocked by the illustrations: the Luchi from my imagination couldn’t possible look like this!
+She had become Otilua, the schoolgirl.